apple/swift-protobuf/Documentation/API.md

   defined proto extensions and included as a static global variable.
 It is named based on the proto package, filename, and then ends in `_Extensions`, so the above file would be `Sample_Extensions`.
-These maps are then used the the `Message` apis for parsing/merging binary data to provide the additional data to parse out the extension fields; if a mapping isn't found, the extension field ends up in the `unknownFields` on the message.
+These maps are then used by the `Message` apis for parsing/merging extension fields in the binary data; if a mapping isn't found, the extension field ends up in the `unknownFields` on the message.

-  If you need handle extensions defined in multiple files, you can build up your own `ExtensionMap` will all the data by using [`SimpleExtensionMap`](https://github.com/apple/swift-protobuf/blob/master/Sources/SwiftProtobuf/SimpleExtensionMap.swift).
+  If you need to handle extensions defined in multiple files, you can build up your own `ExtensionMap` will all the data by using [`SimpleExtensionMap`](https://github.com/apple/swift-protobuf/blob/master/Sources/SwiftProtobuf/SimpleExtensionMap.swift).
   The easiest way is to create a new `SimpleExtensionMap` passing in a list